scalacenter/scalafix/docs/developers/api.md

 versions.
 - Running a rule built against an older X or 0.Y version of Scalafix may cause either runtime errors, or false positive/negative tree selection.
-In that case, a warning is issued when resolving the rules(s) artifact(s).
+In that case, a warning calling the user to use a more recent version of the rule or downgrading Scalafix is issued when resolving the rules(s) artifact(s).
-- Running a rule built against a more recent X.Y or 0.Y.Z version of Scalafix is not possible.
-In that case, a `ScalafixException` is raised when resolving the rules(s) artifact(s).
+- Running a rule built against a more recent X.Y or 0.Y.Z version of Scalafix is also a potential source of incompatibility.
+In that case, a warning calling the user to upgrade Scalafix is issued when resolving the rules(s) artifact(s).

 ## Packages